 Hearing loss is a sudden or gradual decrease in how well you can hear.
 Gradual hearing loss happens over time.
 It can affect people of all ages.
-Hearing loss may be mild or severe.
+Hearing loss may range from slight to profound.
 Depending on the cause, hearing loss may improve with treatment (reversible) or be lasting (permanent).

 The most common causes of hearing loss are noise and aging.
 Being exposed to everyday noises, such as using a power lawn mower, can lead to hearing loss over many years.
 As you get older, changes in the inner ear cause slow but steady hearing loss.
 Many other things can cause hearing loss too.

 Common symptoms of hearing loss include muffled hearing and a feeling that your ear is plugged.
 You may have trouble understanding what people are saying, especially when there is background noise, such as a radio.
 You may listen to the TV or radio at a higher volume than in the past.

 Your doctor will do a physical examination and ask about your symptoms and past health.
 The doctor also may look in your ears with a lighted device.
 If your doctor thinks that you have hearing loss, you'll have hearing tests to check whether you have hearing loss and how severe it is.

 Treatment depends on the type and cause of hearing loss.
 Permanent hearing loss can be treated with hearing aids or devices that alert you to sounds around the house like the doorbell.
 If hearing aids don't work for you, cochlear implants may be an option.
 Reversible hearing loss can often be treated successfully.

 Health Tools help you make wise health decisions or take action to improve your health.

 The most common causes of hearing loss are: